Search

 Instructions

-4. Remove from heat and serve immediately over prepared brown rice.
+4. Remove from heat and serve immediately over white rice (2 cups).
 Garnish with green onions and sesame seeds if desired.
+Taste and adjust seasoning with a pinch of salt if needed.

 Notes